 Four cups of strong coffee a day might be the recipe for a healthy heart, especially for older adults.

-A team of German researchers, led by the molecular biologists, thinks it has discovered clues about how coffee works.
+A team of German researchers, led by the molecular biologists, thinks it has discovered clues about how coffee works after it leave a coffee grinder.
 Its caffeine-fueled magic on our heart health and how much caffeine we should drink each day to see the best benefits.

 By studying caffeinated lab mice and dosing human tissues with caffeine, the researchers discovered how a jolt of the stimulant could improve the way cells inside our blood vessels work.
 By making certain proteins inside older adult cells perform more like young and nimble ones.